pfriedric/EpisodicCollusion/code_equilibrium_calculations/README.md

 # GNEP Solver

 This script solves a Generalized Nash Equilibrium Problem (GNEP) for a multi-agent pricing scenario.
+Navigate into this folder before running any scripts.

-## Requirements
+### Requirements

-To run this script, you need to have Python 3.6+ installed along with the following packages:

-- numpy
-- pyomo
-- amplpy

-You can install these packages using `pip`:
+Create and activate a virtual environment, then install requirements:

 ```
+$ uv venv coll_venv --python 3.10
+$ source coll_venv/bin/activate
-$ pip install numpy pyomo amplpy
+$ uv pip install --no-cache-dir -r requirements.txt
 ```

-Additionally, you need to have one of the following solvers installed:
+For `amplpy`, you may need a free license, see instructions [on their site](https://amplpy.ampl.com/en/latest/).

+Additionally, install numerical solvers via

+`$ uv pip install -i https://portal.ampl.com/dl/pypi ampl_module_base ampl_module_coin`

+We're using the following numerical solvers:
 - IPOPT
 - BONMIN
 - COUENNE

-These can be obtained from the COIN-OR site.
+Details can be found on the [COIN-OR site](https://www.coin-or.org/downloading/).
 Note: only Bonmin or Couenne correctly model the integer-valued demand.

-## Usage
+### Usage

 Run the script from the command line with various arguments: